Kerley shines, Richardson stumbles at US athletics World Championship trials

 "If you can run, you can run," Coleman said of the runner who narrowly lost 100m gold at the Tokyo Games last year to Italian Lamont Marcell Jacobs.

-Three finals were on the slate on Thursday, the women's hammer, women's long jump and men's discus.
+Three finals were on the slate, with Quanesha Burks winning the women's long jump with a leap of 7.06m.
+Jasmine Moore was second at 6.80 and Tiffany Flynn third at 6.69m.

+Brooke Andersen won the women's hammer with a throw of 77.96m.
+Reigning world champion DeAnna Price was fourth with a throw of 73.07.

 In other events World record-holder and Olympic champion Sydney McLaughlin led the way in the women's 400m hurdles first round, winning her heat in 54.11sec.